simensrostad/Thingy91x-Exercise/README.md

 west thingy91x-dfu
 ```
 Serial flashing is not currently supported in the VSCode extension!
-In order to flash you need to create a new terminal window and run the west DFU command there.
+In order to flash you need to create a new terminal window in VSCode and run the west DFU command there.

 ### Expected log output